 Your budget should account for all the regular costs that are likely to crop up while on a DMP, so hopefully there’ll be no need to borrow money to cover these.

 If you have an unexpected high expense, you may feel you need to borrow money.
-We recommend you speak to your DMP provider before taking on any more debt, so they can check if there any realistic alternatives, for example reducing your DMP payments or applying for a grant to help you.
+We recommend you speak to your DMP provider before taking on any more debt, so they can check if there are any realistic alternatives, for example reducing your plan payments or applying for a grant to help you.

 Can my DMP affect the people that I live with?

 Your DMP will only affect people who you have joint financial products or joint debts with.
 This would be something like a loan, bank account or household bills that are in joint names.